James Moore (cyclist)

 James Moore (14 January 1849 – 17 July 1935) was an English bicycle racer.
-He is popularly regarded as the winner of the first official cycle race in the world in 1868 at St-Cloud, Paris, although this claim seems to be erroneous.
+He is popularly regarded as the winner of the first official cycle race in the world in 1868 at St-Cloud, Paris.
+It is not disputed that he won the race for velocipedes of 1m or more (Note: The front wheel of Moore's Michaux velocipede 2013-167 in the Science Museum is 1075mm in diameter.
+Its appearance matches that in the photograph of him with Castéra.
+By implication, the "1m" race was for velocipedes with front wheels of 1m or more.), just whether this was the first race that day.
 In 1869 he won the world's first road race Paris–Rouen sponsored by Le Vélocipède Illustré and the Olivier brothers' Michaux Bicycle Company.
 Moore covered the 113 km in 10 hours and 25 minutes.
 He was one of the first stars of cycle racing, dominating competition for many years.

 Early life and education

 Moore was born in Long Brackland, Bury St Edmunds, Suffolk, England on 14 January 1849.
 Moore's father, also James, was a blacksmith and farrier.
 His mother was Elizabeth Ann Moore.
 The couple had two sons and five daughters.
 The sons, Alfred and James, were born in Britain, the daughters in France.

 The family moved to Paris when James was four years old.
 The reason for the move is not known.
 One account says that Moore's father was French, the rest of the family of Irish and Scottish background, but there is no confirmation.
 The family eventually lived at 2 cité Godot-de-Mauroy.
 James made friends with the Michaux family of blacksmiths who lived opposite them at numbers 5 and 7.
 The Michaux family, either Pierre or his son Ernest is credited with being first to add cranks and pedals to a vélocipède.
 Moore owned a Michaux vélocipède around 1865.